-Type of Development this operating year HOPWA Funds Expended this operating year (if applicable) Name of Facility: 🗌 Ne w construction \$ \$ Type of Facility [Check only one box.]
-Re habilitation \$ \$ Supportive services only facility Acquisition \$ \$ Supportive services only facinity Op Operating \$ \$ a.
+Dev Type of velopment operating year HOPWA Funds Expended this operating year ( if applicable ) Non-HOPWA funds Expended ( if applicable ) Name of Facility: 🗌 Ne w construction \$ \$ Type of Facility [Check only one box.]
+Re habilitation \$ \$ Short-term Shelter or Transitional housing Ac quisition \$ \$ Supportive services only facility Op perating \$ \$ a.
 Purchase/lease of property: Date (mm/dd/yy): b.
 Rehabilitation/Construction Dates: Date started: Date Completed: c.
 Operation dates: Date residents began to occupy: d.
 Date supportive services began: Date started: e.
 Number of units in the facility: HOPWA-funded units = Total Units = f.
 Is a waiting list maintained for the facility? ?
 Yes No If yes, number of participants on the list at the end of operating year g.
-What is the address of the facility (if different from business address)? ent from business address)? h.
-Is the address of the project site confidenti al?
+What is the address of the facility (if different from business address)? ent from business address)? h. h.
+Is the address of the project site confidential? al?
 Yes, protect information; do not publish list No, can be made available to the public